 Housing provider eligibility is updated on a yearly basis in Eligibility Point in HMIS

 Referrals are sent within 3 business days of vacancy report.
-This will be tracked on Vacancy Tracking spreadsheet and reviewed by Coordinated Entry Work Group quarterly.
+This will be tracked and reviewed by Coordinated Entry Work Group quarterly.

 Meeting participation at Coordinated Entry Work Group and other planning meetings tracked through attendance.
 Attendance at 75% of meetings is required annually.